Arize-ai/phoenix/docs/concepts/langchain-and-llamaindex-traces.md

 ### **LlamaIndex**

-Enabling LamaIndex is a couple lines of code where LamaIndex is instantiated.&#x20;
+Enabling LlamaIndex is a couple lines of code where LlamaIndex is instantiated.&#x20;

 ```python
 import phoenix as px